Total Views

 Year 1 total | $80,000-$150,000+ | $348-$708/year |

-And that's before you factor in the opportunity cost — what your team could have shipped in those 4–6 months instead of editor infrastructure.
+And that's before the opportunity cost — what your team could have shipped in those 4-6 months instead of editor infrastructure.

 Frequently Asked Questions

-Yes — the editor itself, with slash commands, tables, AI, and drag-and-drop, installs in under 30 minutes via Eddyter.
-Wiring up your save logic and styling takes a little more time, but the hard editor work is already done.
+Yes.
+The editor itself — with slash commands, tables, AI, and drag-and-drop — installs in under 10 minutes via Eddyter.
+Wiring up save logic and styling takes another 20 minutes.
+Total: under 30 minutes.
+The hard editor work is already done.
 See the integration video for the full walkthrough.

 For most SaaS use cases, yes — especially for the editing experience itself.
-Notion's full product (databases, pages, collaboration UI) is more than just an editor, and those parts are your app's responsibility.
+Notion's full product (databases, pages, real-time collaboration UI) is more than just an editor, and those parts are your app's responsibility.
 But the editing experience itself is comparable.
+Built on Lexical (Meta's modern editor framework) for solid foundations.

-5. Does Eddyter work with React and Next.js?
+Does Eddyter work with React, Next.js, Vue, Angular, and Svelte?

 Stop Reinventing.
 Start Shipping.